jenshwetakc/automatic_inconsistency_detection/readme.md

 2. Collect Data for system preference theme setting Applications:
    - For applications that change themes based on system settings :
    - Run the systempreference.py to capture screenshots in one mode.
-   - Once the script complete the process in one mode, the script will stop for few second at that time manually change the system setting to the other mode.
+   - Once the script completes the process in one mode, the script will stop for a few seconds at that time manually change the system setting to the other mode.
 3. Collect Data Using Extensions:
    - run the file data_collection_with_extension.py
    - add the crx file of the extension
-4. Run the script data_collection.py to capture the screenshot with toggle button
+4. Run the script data_collection.py to capture the screenshot with the toggle button

 ## Directory Descriptions
 1. dawn_bring_clarity:
-   -  Contains code that will identify the inconsistency for those application that only support dark mode
+   -  Contains code that will identify the inconsistency for those application that only supports dark mode
    - extension is used to change the dark mode to light mode
-   - in this phase Screenshots are converted to light mode using the extension.
+   - in this phase, Screenshots are converted to light mode using the extension.
    - to check the inconsistency from dark mode to light mode use the directory dawn_bring clarity.